aviaryan/learn-for-free/CONTRIBUTING.md

 ## Adding new resources

-- When adding a new resource, only add it if you can recommend it and have personally benefitted from it.
+- When adding a new resource, **only add it if you can recommend it and have personally benefitted from it**.
 - Adding new resources to promote them is strictly prohibited.
 Doing so, your Pull Request will be labelled `self-promotion` and any more contribution from you will not be considered.
 - Please follow correct format when adding the resource.
 See the format below.